ChanatpakornS/ChanatpakornS/README.md

 Hello World!
 ```
 # I'm Chanatpakorn Sirintronsopon , an intensive sleeper
 How to read a book ?
+I'm using GPT :D

 Currently studied `Engineering` at 🏫 Chulalongkorn University